julianeisel/devdocs/docs/index.md

 <div class="grid cards" markdown>
 -   :material-book-education:{ .lg .middle } [__Blender Developer Handbook__](developer_handbook/index.md)

-    Guide through all the basic information needed so you can start developing Blender.
+    Important general information for beginners and experienced coders alike.
+If you are new to Blender development, this is the place to start your journey.
 Includes build instructions, guidelines, tools and basic architectural information.
 </div>

 ## Dive Deeper